 - If some materials were not available, these must be booked later to the MO.

-- Each item has its own actual cost, which it was purchased with, saved in the stock lot details.
+- Each item has its own actual cost, which it was purchased or manufactured with, saved in the stock lot details.

 - When booked materials are reported consumed and the manufacturing order is finished, the actual cost of materials is added up and divided by the number of products.

 - The cost of materials = Cost of consumed materials in the MO / Number of products on the order

 - How are the manufacturing overhead and labor costs calculated?